enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 Safe deletes
 ------------

-Content Studio now provides a belt-and-buckles approach to bulk deleting, or deletion of sensitive items such as a site.
+Content Studio now provides a belt-and-braces approach to bulk deleting, or deletion of sensitive items such as a site.
-User must configure the delete by typing in the number of items to delete.
+An extra "Confirm delete" dialogue requires the user to type in the number of items to delete.

 .. figure:: images/safe-delete.jpg